Getting started with Cluster API

-This guide covers how to deploy a Canonical Kubernetes multi-node cluster using Cluster API (CAPI).
+This guide covers how to deploy a Canonical Kubernetes management cluster for Cluster API (CAPI).

 Install clusterctl